 Quantitative traits in health and disease

 Research in my group spans the interface of population and disease genetics, with a focus on the genetic architecture of complex traits and the identification of genetic variants influencing quantitative risk factors for common diseases such as heart disease and diabetes.
 I am particularly interested in high kinship isolate populations which have increased utility for rare variant discovery, but we also make use of the UK Biobank and Generation Scotland resources.
-I am principal investigator of the the ORCADES and VIKING studies, platform resources for health research to which we continue to recruit participants from the Northern Isles of Scotland.
+I am principal investigator of the Viking Genes studies (including ORCADES, VIKING and VIKING II), platform resources for health research to which we continue to recruit participants from the Northern Isles of Scotland.
 I am also the local PI for the CROATIA isolate cohorts.

-My major research interest is in homozygosity and the potential role of recessive genetic variants in determining disease risk – I steer an international consortium of 102 cohort studies and ~350,000 research participants (ROHgen) which seeks to understand the effect of inbreeding depression on complex traits.
+My major research interest is in homozygosity and the potential role of recessive genetic variants in determining disease risk – I steer an international consortium (ROHgen) of >200 cohort studies and >1.4 M research participants, which seeks to understand the effect of inbreeding on complex traits in humans.
 After developing the methods to measure homozygosity and describing the global distribution, we demonstrated an effect of genome-wide homozygosity on height and cognition.
 More recently we showed for the first time that parental relatedness has a profound effect on fertility of the individual, and smaller effects on risk-taking traits.
 Moreover, we could show using sibling comparisons that this effect was causally genetic and not confounded, and that this effect is likely due to rare variants in the genome.

 |Professor Jim Wilson||Group Leader|